AlexaCRM/alexacrm.github.io/integration-dynamics/getting-started.md

 permalink: /integration-dynamics/getting-started/
 ---

-On this page, you can get acquainted with the plugin, learn how to install and configure it properly and learn about its features and capabilities.
+<p class="lead">Get acquainted with the plugin, learn how to install and configure it properly and learn about its features and capabilities.</p>

 ## Get your Dynamics 365 organization ready